LyteNyte Grid logo for light mode. Links back to the documentation home page.

 What Problem Does Server Data Loading Solve?

-LyteNyte Grid supports all three approaches, but the Server Data Loading guides focus on viewport-based loading.
-This approach is the most powerful and flexible but also the most complex to implement.
-LyteNyte Grid handles the client-side code, so developers only need to implement the server logic.
+LyteNyte Grid supports all three approaches.
+The guides in this section focus on viewport-based loading, which is flexible but can be complex to configure.
+Since LyteNyte Grid handles client-side loading, you only need to implement the server-side logic.

 Why Use Server Data Loading?